fchris82/WfDockerWorkflow/docs/wf-basic-commands.md

 **docker_compose.version**

-De recipes template doesn't contain the `version`, because all docer-compose file must use same version number.
-So, de `version` parameter is the "globally" *docker-compose configuration version*.
+De recipes template doesn't contain the `version`, because all docer-compose file must use the same version number.
+So, the `version` parameter is the "global" *docker-compose configuration version*.

 **docker_compose.include**

 You can add custom docker-comose files.
-Here there are same limitations what they are at `makefiles` configuration: you can inclue from project path - `%wf.project_path%` - , or your home path - `~`.
+Here are same limitations what they are at `makefiles` configuration: you can include from project path - `%wf.project_path%` - , or your home path - `~`.

 **docker_compose.extension**